ApurvaBire/Machine-Learning-Mini-Projects-scikit-learn-TensorFlow-PyTorch/README.md

-#🚀 Machine Learning Mini Projects
+# 🚀Machine Learning Mini Projects
 Beginner-friendly ML projects using **scikit-learn, TensorFlow/Keras, and PyTorch**.
 All datasets are either built-in or generated synthetically.
 ---
 ## ◽️Overview